axelhahn/cronwrapper/docs/20_Usage/10_Cronwrapper.md

 PARAMETERS:
     TTL       integer value in [min]
-              This value how often your cronjob runs.
+              This value says how often your cronjob runs.
 It is used to verify if a cronjob is out of date / does not run anymore.

     COMMAND   command to execute